Innovators Global Challenge FAQs

 First prize offers:

-• The opportunity for the winning team to virtually present their proposal at an international aviation industry sustainability conference series in Autumn 2022.
+• The opportunity for the winning team to present their proposal to the wider Sustainable Skies conference on the 15th of May.
 This is a fantastic opportunity to pitch your ideas directly to industry and potential investors.

-• A one-week industry engineering placement with one of the Air League’s Corporate Members*
+• A tour of the engineering department with one of the Air League’s Corporate Members*

-• One year’s individual membership to the Air League.
+• One year’s free individual membership to the Air League.

 • Expert lead support in developing their pitch ready for presenting.